lukxsofficial/Clearhaven/README.md

 - RTX 3070 / RX 6700 XT or better
 - 8–12GB VRAM
 - 32Gb RAM optimal
+- 120GB of free SSD Space

 Actual performance may vary depending on system configuration.

 # Installation

+Requirements:
+- Skyrim Anniversary Edition (Steam) – version 1.6.1170
+- Game language must be set to English.
+- All free Creation Club content installed
+- Clean Skyrim installation

+> It is recommended to avoid installing Skyrim or the modlist inside protected system folders such as `C:\Program Files`.

 Clearhaven is distributed via Wabbajack.

+Recommended:
+- Nexus Premium for automated Downloads
+- SSD Installation for best perfomance

+Installations Steps:
-- Install a clean Skyrim Anniversary Edition.
+1. Install a clean Skyrim Anniversary Edition.
+2. Launch Skyrim once to download and initialize Creation Club content, then close it.

-- Use Wabbajack to install Clearhaven.
+3. Use Wabbajack to install Clearhaven.

-- Follow the included post-install instructions.

-No manual DynDOLOD generation or Grass Cache setup required.
+Clearhaven does not require manual DynDOLOD generation or Grass Cache setup.
-But if you know what you are doing, you can generate it.
+Advanced users may generate their own LOD or grass setups if desired, but this is entirely optional.

 # Maintenance & Updates